DIRECTED PAYMENT PROGRAMS IN VALUE-BASED PURCHASING: Aligning with CMS on Improving Healthcare Outcomes

 Fostering Innovation

-Since DPPs empower states to innovate, some Medicaid programs are leveraging opportunities through value-based DPPs to focus on health equity.
+Since DPPs empower states to innovate, some Medicaid programs are leveraging opportunities through value-based DPPs to focus on healthcare access and quality.
 For example, some states have been using value-based DPPs to deliver culturally and linguistically appropriate care for members, improve workforce diversity, or engage with important community partners.
-Related to health equity is the focus on social determinants of health (SDOH) such as housing or food security.
+Related to healthcare access is the focus on social determinants of health (SDOH) such as housing or food security.
 These factors clearly have an impact on health.
 For example, a person with diabetes experiencing homelessness may not have the means to refrigerate life-saving medication.
 Addressing the underlying need for refrigeration of medication proactively and creatively aims to reduce the cost of care while improving outcomes.
 The flexibility of DPPs allows states and managed care partners to test novel strategies to improve health outcomes without strictly tying funds to medical encounters.
 This freedom supports the discovery of effective methodologies with measurable outcomes whose potential could otherwise remain unrealized.
 While there is always push and pull when deciding what costs fall under Medicaid, one benefit of these innovative DPPs is the ability to simultaneously reduce costs and improve outcomes.

 In Summary